 K9 Unit

-Police dogs are one of the most effective and diverse tools used in policing, and Mountain View PD has one of the longest-running K9 programs in northern California.
+Police dogs are an integral and versatile tool in law enforcement, and MVPD has one of the longest-running K9 programs in Northern California.

-Besides being terrific companions, they save time for our officers, reduce the number of officers needed for a search, they perform more thorough searches, and they help keep our officers and the community safe during the apprehension of dangerous criminals.
+In addition to being great companions, police dogs save time for our officers, reduce the number of officers needed for a search, conduct more thorough searches, and help keep our officers and the community safe during the apprehension of dangerous criminals.
+As a K9 officer, you will work alongside these highly skilled dogs trained to track and apprehend suspects, detect narcotics and explosives, search for missing persons, and provide protection to their human partners.

 TRAFFIC